Cyclamen is a genus of about 20 species of tuberous perennials in the family Primulaceae that are native to the Mediterranean.

 Cyclamen has a long history of use for both ornamental and medicine purposes.

-They have been used medicinally for over 2 millenium.
-The Greek doctors and botanists discovered that Cyclamen can be used in medical purposes to speed up the delivery of babies, to make hair regrow, to heal wounds and boils etc.
+It has been used medicinally for over two millennia.
+The Greek doctors and botanists discovered that Cyclamen can be used for medical purposes to speed up the delivery of babies and to regrow hair, but also to heal wounds and boils.